DougWelchons/rails-engine/README.md

     - endpoint returns page 1 if page query param is less then 1
     - endpoint returns 20 items per page if per_page query param is less then 1
     - endpoint uses the default params for page and per_page if the query param is empty

+- find_item (search) endpoint
+  - happy path testing includes:
+    - the endpoint returns the first item with a matching name sorted alphabetically (when the name query param is used)
+    - the endpoint returns no object if there are no matches for the item name (when the name query param is used)
+    - the endpoint returns the first item above or below the minimum or maximum value sorted alphabetically (when only one price query param is used)
+    - the endpoint returns the first item between the maximum and minimum values sorted alphabetically (if both price query params are used)
+  - Edge case testing includes:
+    - the endpoint returns no item if the minimum value is greater then all items
+    - the endpoint returns no item if the maximum value is less then all items
+    - the endpoint returns no item if the maximum value is less then the minimum value
+  - Sad path testing includes:
+    - the endpoint returns a 400 response if both a name and price query param are give
+    - the endpoint returns a 400 response if min max price query params are less then 0